PARTING MOMENTS OF HISTORY I - PERTH

-If the Elites catch up with us, any further debate's going to be a moot point.
+If the Elites catch up with us, any further debate is going to be final.

 "Team Scimitar, ready grenades and prepare to charge."

-Neither Matt or Eric questioned the sanity of the decision.
+Neither Matt or Eric questioned the decision.
 They both knew there was no other option.
 Matt pumped the slide on his shotgun with an eager clack.
 Eric holstered his pistol and plucked a grenade from his webbing.